Eric Schmidt’s speech at Stanford ECON295⧸CS323 at April 2024

 Short summary of 2023

-I think, this my photo reflects the feeling of the whole past year well very well.
+This my photo reflects the feeling of the whole past year well very well.
 It’s gloomy, it’s cold, and we, as a small group, are trying to stick together.

 Migration from Linux to Macbook 16″